vinays0409/kub-demo/README.md

 There are two following ways in which database can be populated with initial data

 1. Using a convenience API endpoint created for this assignment in Service tier which can be run onced to populate the Database.
    This requires both the database and service tier to be deployed.
-This also used the external endpoint for Service tier Loadbalancer service. http://34.122.126.89/populatedb
+This uses the external endpoint for Service tier Loadbalancer service. http://34.122.126.89/populatedb

+   or

 2. After the database deployment is done run the following commands from the cloud shell inside the cluster: